sebsauvage/Shaarli/README.md

 ## Installing

-Shaarli requires php 5.4. `php-gd` is optional and provides thumbnail resizing.
+Shaarli requires PHP 5.3. `php-gd` is optional and provides thumbnail resizing.

  * Download the latest stable release from https://github.com/shaarli/Shaarli/releases
  * Unpack the archive in a directory on your web server